Showing posts sorted by date for query Sonnar. Sort by relevance Show all posts

 Olympic Peninsula, Washington

 On a sunny and cheerful April day, my wife and I set out north into the Olympic Peninsula.
-I mounted my 1949 5 cm ƒ/2 Summitar lens on the body and loaded a roll of Kodak Portra 160.
+I mounted my 5 cm ƒ/2 Summitar lens (in the family since 1949) on the body and loaded a roll of Kodak Portra 160.
 Leitz designed this 7-element lens before the war and continued production until 1953 or 1954.
 My example is coated and unscratched.
 I measured light with my Gossen Luna Pro digital meter, set at Exposure Index 100.
 Here are some examples.
 Please click any picture to see details.

 Hunter Farm, Rte 106, Union